mist861/5576-Blockchain/README.md

 This is the individual project for 576  Blockchain Section 1.
 It contains the following directories:

 * src: Contains all coding artifacts
-* documentation: Contains all manuals
+* documentation: Contains all user documentation, including the system manual, the user manual, and system diagrams
-* reports: Contains all sprint/update reports
+* reports: Contains all sprint/update reports, charts, and presentations
+* diagrams: Contains source diagrams and images used in the above documentation and reports

 ## Execution: